 An adapter cable has been created to fit the data ports of HDTs.
 However DirecLink-ECM has not worked on every truck.
-DirecLink has worked well with Volvos.
-Consider DirecLink a Beta product for other HDTs.
+Consider DireLink a Beta product for HDTs.

 With a Tuson DirecLink NE controller, you can add a Tuson AcuLink electric-hydraulic brake actuator.